 Table Service Restaurants

-Akershus Royal Banquet hall is where you can normally meet Disney princesses, like Snow White, Cinderella, Bella, Aurora, and Ariel.
+Akershus Royal Banquet hall is where you can normally meet Disney princesses, like Snow White, Cinderella, Belle, Aurora, and Ariel.

 The character dining spot is usually open for breakfast, lunch, and dinner.
 When available, reservations are recommended.